 The assumption that the rate of organic intermediate formation (equal to the rate of hydrogen production in the cases of formate and glycolate) can limit the amount of oxygen consumed is the basis for a second estimation: the rate of oxygen consumption is bounded by the rate of hydrogen production from organic species.
+This may be expanded to include hydrogen generation rates from thermolytic pathways as well as radiolytic pathways.

-This assumption is expected to be conservative due to the fact that oxidation by oxygen is only expected for a fraction of organic hydrogen generation products.
-It is important to note that these assumptions only apply to formate and glycolate.
+These assumptions are expected to be conservative since oxidation by oxygen is only expected for a fraction of organic hydrogen generation products.
+It is important to note that the methodology of using radiolytic contributions of formate and glycolate to account for oxygen depletion only apply to formate and glycolate.
 Evaluation of other organic species should be performed before they are integrated into this calculation method.